Jenner-Valdez/Jenner-Valdez/README.md

 ### Hello there 👋.
 I'm Jenner, a professional data analyst.
 Hi, I'm Jenner!
-I'm a professional data analyst with experience in over six projects. \
+I'm a bilingual professional data analyst with experience in over six projects.
 My skills include:
 Business Analytics, Data Visualization and Storytelling, Python, SQL, Machine Learning.
 I am passionate about working with large datasets and creating compelling visualizations to drive growth in communication, sales, and customer satisfaction.